 Giant Rocket Media And Entertainment Pvt.
 Ltd. vs Ms. Priyanka Ghatak And Ors., Delhi HC, CS(COMM) 736/2019

-This case involved three defendants, wherein, defendant no.1 is a scriptwriter, defendant no.2 is a production house and defendant no.3, is a retired Joint Commissioner, Central Bureau of Investigation (CBI) and the author of the book “CBI Insider Speaks: Birlas to Sheila Dikshit”, from which, chapter no.7 was to be adapted by the plaintiff into a webseries.
-The plaintiff in this case, claimed that the defendant no.2 along with help of defendant nos.
-1 and 3, had infringed upon teh plaintiff’s idea to adapt the aforementioned chapter no.7 of, into a webseries, for which the plaintiff had previously sought the rights, from defendant no.3.
+This case involved three defendants, wherein, Defendant no.1 was a scriptwriter, Defendant no.2 was a production house and Defendant no.3, was a retired Joint Commissioner, Central Bureau of Investigation (CBI) and the author of the book “CBI Insider Speaks: Birlas to Sheila Dikshit”, from which, chapter no.7 was to be adapted by the Plaintiff into a web-series.
+The Plaintiff claimed that Defendant no.2 along with help of Defendants no. 1 and 3, had infringed upon the Plaintiff’s idea to adapt the aforementioned chapter no.7 of, into a web-series, for which the Plaintiff had previously sought the rights, from Defendant no.3.
 Chapter no.7 from the book, was based on the true story of the murder of Syed Modi, who was an eight- time national badminton champion.
-The court stated that the primary issue in this case was whether the chapter itself, as written by defendant no.3, fulfilled the originality of expression requirement, of the Copyright Act.
-As per the court’s opinion, since the story which was covered in chapter no.7, is a true story, by virtue of that, it is already a part of the public domain, due to which it may not qualify as copyrightable work.
+The court stated that the primary issue in this case was whether the chapter itself, as written by Defendant no.3, fulfilled the originality of expression requirement of the Copyright Act.
+In the court’s opinion, since the story covered in chapter no.7 was a true story, it was already a part of the public domain, due to which it may not have qualified as copyrightable work.

-Based on this observation, the Delhi High Court held that, since the story mentioned in chapter no.7 is not a fictional story, and is merely the narration of the crime and its prosecution, the plaintiff did not have sufficient grounds to claim exclusive rights over the contents of chapter no.7, of the book, written by defendant no.3.
-Each of the scripts belonging to the plaintiff and defendant no.2 respectively, narrated their own versions of this true crime story.
-In light of the aforementioned facts, the court concluded that, while the plaintiff did not have a prima facie case for interim relief, defendants no. 1 & 2 also did not act in a fair manner.
-In addition to this, the evidence provided was insufficient to show that the balance of convenience lies with the plaintiff.
-As a result of this, the court dismissed the plaintiff’s appeal for an injunction against the webseries released by defendant no.2, and vacated the ex-parte ad-interim order.
+Based on this observation, the Delhi High Court held that, since the story mentioned in chapter no.7 was not a fictional story, and was merely the narration of the crime and its prosecution, the Plaintiff did not have sufficient grounds to claim exclusive rights over the contents of chapter no.7, of the book, written by Defendant no.3.
+Each of the scripts belonging to the Plaintiff and Defendant no.2 respectively, narrated their own versions of this true crime story.
+In light of the aforementioned facts, the court concluded that, while the Plaintiff did not have a prima facie case for interim relief, Defendants no. 1 and 2 also did not act in a fair manner.
+In addition to this, the evidence provided was insufficient to show that the balance of convenience lay with the Plaintiff.
+As a result of this, the court dismissed the Plaintiff’s appeal for an injunction against the web-series released by Defendant no.2, and vacated the ex-parte ad-interim order.

 Link to the order: https://indiankanoon.org/doc/62980045/

-Authored and compiled by Neharika Vhatkar (Associate, BananaIP Counsels)
+Authored and compiled by Neharika Vhatkar and Ashwini Arun (Associates, BananaIP Counsels)

 Updates on recent orders and judgments are brought to you jointly by the Entertainment Law and Consulting/Strategy Divisions of BananaIP Counsels, a Top IP Firm in India.
 If you have any questions, or need any clarifications, please write to [email protected] with the subject: Copyright Judgments